jpluscplusm/terraform-provider-github/website/docs/r/repository_collaborators.html.markdown

 ## Import

-GitHub Repository Collaborators can be imported using the name `name`, e.g.
+GitHub Repository Collaborators can be imported using the repository name, e.g.

 ```
 $ terraform import github_repository_collaborators.collaborators terraform